awasson/AVI-ELF-II/README.md

 * **AVI Hyperboard Expansion Card**\
 The Hyperboard is a modern take on the Netronics ELF II Giant Board which includes additional RAM and EEPROM, input/output ports and serial connections with 32KB RAM / 32KB EPROM, CD1852 Byte-Wide Input/Output Ports, CD1854 UART, Cassette IN/OUT with proto area.\
 \
-If your goal for the AVI ELF II is a fully expanded period computer from the late 1970's, the Hyperboard is a good addition to begin with; it will run new firmware readily and also runs period software including the Netronics Giant Monitor for automating entry, inspection and running programs.
+If your goal for the AVI ELF II is a fully expanded period computer from the late 1970's, the Hyperboard is a good addition to begin with.
+The Hyperboard will run new firmware readily and also runs period software including the Netronics Giant Monitor for automating entry, inspection and running programs.
 The Hyperboard also enables loading and saving programs from cassete tape.\
 \
 ![IMG_0573](https://github.com/awasson/AVI-ELF-II/assets/2935397/77b05e52-6b2e-4bde-aac2-5f38c68dee1f)\
 \